SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Items in a ``Dictionary`` may not necessarily be iterated in the same order as they were inserted.
 The contents of a ``Dictionary`` are inherently unordered, and iterating over them does not guarantee the order in which they will be retrieved.
-For more on Arrays and Dictionaries, see :doc:`CollectionTypes`.)
+For more on arrays and dictionaries, see :doc:`CollectionTypes`.)

 In addition to arrays and dictionaries, you can also use the ``for``-``in`` loop to iterate over the ``Character`` values in a string: